 To view accessible resources at First Year Program events, please review the information below.

-To fully participate at Remote A&O you will need a laptop or desktop computer to navigate between several documents.
-Review our Technology Instructions for A&O to learn more about the technology and supplies needed during your A&O as well as detailed Zoom instructions.
+To fully participate at Remote A&O you will need a laptop or desktop computer and internet connectivity.
+Review our Technology Instructions for A&O.

 If you require captioning services at Advising & Orientation, please complete the Special Accommodations Form at least 20 business dates before the first day of your A&O session.
 All of our pre-recorded content will contain closed captions, however, real-time captioning will need to be requested to ensure accuracy during live portions of your A&O.